Elamachain (ELAMA) Price Tops $0.0055 on Major Exchanges

-Elamachain (CURRENCY:ELAMA) traded up 0.5% against the US dollar during the 24 hour period ending at 13:00 PM ET on October 10th.
-In the last week, Elamachain has traded up 16.1% against the US dollar.
-One Elamachain coin can currently be purchased for approximately $0.0055 or 0.00000010 BTC on exchanges.
-Elamachain has a total market capitalization of $4.74 million and approximately $986,083.00 worth of Elamachain was traded on exchanges in the last day.
+Elamachain (CURRENCY:ELAMA) traded down 0.2% against the US dollar during the 24-hour period ending at 11:00 AM ET on October 11th.
+One Elamachain coin can currently be purchased for $0.0055 or 0.00000010 BTC on exchanges.
+During the last week, Elamachain has traded 19.3% higher against the US dollar.
+Elamachain has a market capitalization of $4.77 million and $1.11 million worth of Elamachain was traded on exchanges in the last 24 hours.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.